4security/Select20/README.md

 Not-to-do - Simplify it:

 - Sub-sub-todos
-- dropdowns and lot of buttons
+- dropdowns and lots of buttons
 - datepicker

 ## FAQ